 - Are you trying to save the integrity of your yard?

 Whatever the reason, you should distinguish which reason is most important to you and accomplish that task first.
-For instance, if you are planning a get together in the summer but your patio isn’t finished, you might want to prioritize that project before another.
+For instance, if you are planning a get-together in the summer but your patio isn’t finished, you might want to prioritize that project before another.

 It may also be important to know who will be using your yard when it is completed.
 Different spaces can accommodate different people.
 Pets, for example, can dig up important softscape additions, so it might be important to prioritize more hardscape projects for now.
 Additionally, if you have kids that routinely use the backyard, then you might prioritize easier projects so they can still enjoy the outdoors.

-No matter in which order you decide to work your projects, prioritizing your landscaping can help decrease stress and create a more pragmatic and smoother process for everyone.
+No matter in which order you decide to work on your projects, prioritizing your landscaping can help decrease stress and create a more pragmatic and smoother process for everyone.